This War of Mine creators tell us why they support the Mac (interview)

 I'm happy to welcome 11 bit studios.
 They were kind enough to answer a few questions for us and shed some light regarding their future plans and their view on the Mac gaming platform.

 As a reminder, the Mac platform is only as good as the games it can offer.
-And we owe them all to the developers that decided to support the Mac (and Linux) as much as Windows, especially when their Windows version sells many, many more copies (around 95% of total sales, according to 11 bit studios).
+And we owe them all to the developers that decided to support it as much as Windows, especially when their Windows version sells many, many more copies (around 95% of total sales, according to 11 bit studios).

 This is why it's always great to hear what developers have to say.
 Understand why they support our favorite platform and what they expect from it.
 Some could argue that these questions lose weight if they don't come from a big time AAA developer, but given the commercial success of their Anomaly series and This War of Mine, 11 bit studios have proven they know what they're doing.

-With that out of the way, let’s dive into their answers (and don’t stop until you reach the end, that’s where the juiciest Mac-related questions are answered!):
+With that out of the way, let's dive into their answers:

 About 11 bit studios